 Possible Side Effects (More Common)

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression usually occurs five to fourteen days after the drug is given and may increase your risk of infection, fatigue, and bleeding.
+This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - This drug may affect how your kidneys work.
 Your kidney function will be checked as needed.

 - This drug may affect how your liver works.
 Your liver function will be checked as needed.